-The purpose of this policy and the activities of the Title IX Coordinator and Deputy Title IX Coordinators is to stop, remediate the effects of, and prevent the recurrence of Title IX Sexual Harassment, as defined within this policy.
+The purpose of this policy and the activities of the Sexual Misconduct Coordinator and Deputy Sexual Misconduct Coordinators is to stop, remediate the effects of, and prevent the recurrence of sexual misconduct, as defined within this policy.
 All complaints and investigations will be handled in a prompt, thorough and impartial manner.
 Additionally, Complainants and Respondents are entitled to treatment with dignity, respect, and sensitivity by the College during all phases of the Complaint Process and Investigation.

-A. Complaint Intake - Following receipt of notice of a violation or of a complaint, the Title IX Coordinator or Deputy Title IX Coordinator will contact the Reporting Party and Complainant, if not the Reporting Party, and provide information regarding rights, options, and how to get immediate confidential help.
+A. Complaint Intake - Following receipt of notice of a violation or of a complaint, the Sexual Misconduct Coordinator or Deputy Sexual Misconduct Coordinator will contact the Reporting Party and Complainant, if not the Reporting Party, and provide information regarding rights, options, and how to get immediate confidential help.

-An initial determination is made by a Title IX Coordinator or Deputy Title IX Coordinator as to whether a policy violation may have occurred or whether Informal Resolution might be appropriate.
-If the complaint does not appear to allege a policy violation, or if Informal

-Resolution is agreed to by the involved parties and appears appropriate given the nature of the alleged behavior, then the complaint does not proceed to full investigation.
+An initial determination is made by a Sexual Misconduct Coordinator or Deputy Sexual Misconduct Coordinator as to whether a policy violation may have occurred or whether Informal Resolution might be appropriate.
+If the complaint does not appear to allege a policy violation, or if Informal Resolution is agreed to by the involved parties and appears appropriate given the nature of the alleged behavior, then the complaint does not generally proceed to full investigation.
+A full investigation will almost always be pursued if there is evidence of a pattern of misconduct or a perceived threat of further harm to the community or any of its members.

-A Title IX Coordinator or Deputy Title IX Coordinator will meet with the Complainant for an initial intake meeting.
-At this meeting, the Coordinator will provide the Complainant with an understanding of the Title IX Sexual Harassment reporting and investigation process, the resources available, and answer any questions.
+A Sexual Misconduct Coordinator or Deputy Sexual Misconduct Coordinator will meet with the Complainant for an initial intake meeting.
+At this meeting, the Coordinator will provide the Complainant with an understanding of the sexual misconduct reporting and investigation process, the resources available, and answer any questions.
 The intake meeting may also involve a discussion of any accommodations/interim measures that may be appropriate.
 The Complainant will be notified about their right to have an advisor of their choice present at this meeting.

-- B. Filing a Formal Complaint Pursuant to regulations issued by the Department of Education, in order for the College to move forward, the Complainant is required to file a Formal Complaint with the Title IX Coordinator or a Deputy Title IX Coordinator.
+- B. Filing a Formal Complaint In order for the College to move forward, the Complainant is required to file a Formal Complaint with the Sexual Misconduct Coordinator or a Deputy Sexual Misconduct Coordinator.
 The Formal Complaint is required to include, at minimum, the following information: - A stated desire to move forward with an investigation into the incident as outlined in this policy; - Date(s) or approximate date(s) of the alleged incident(s); - Time(s) or approximate time(s) of the alleged incident(s); - Name(s) of the Respondent(s) involved in the alleged incident(s); and - Details of the alleged incident(s) sufficient to permit the Respondent(s) to prepare for an initial interview.

-Formal Complaints may be initiated by the Title IX Coordinator in instances where there is information presented to the College that identify the same Respondent has engaged in serial offenses or if the information presented constitutes an ongoing risk to the College community, such as where the incident involved violence or the use of a weapon.
-The Title IX Coordinator is required by federal law to initiate a Formal Complaint in these instances without regard to the wishes of the complaining party(ies).
+Formal Complaints may be initiated by the Sexual Misconduct Coordinator in instances where there is information presented to the College that identify the same Respondent in more than one incident or if the information presented constitutes an ongoing risk to the College community.
+The Sexual Misconduct Coordinator is required by federal law to initiate a Formal Complaint in these instances without regard to the wishes of the complaining party(ies).